-- 6 Although previous sections summarised the research disentangling the role of individual policies in - 7 advancing or hindering innovation (as well as impacts on other objectives), other research has tried to - 8 characterise the impact of a policy mix on a particular outcome.
-Although the outcome studied was not - 9 innovation, but diffusion (technology effectiveness is in the set of criteria outlined above), it seems - 10 relevant to discuss overall findings.
-Reviewing renewable energy policies in nine OECD countries, - 11 research concludes that, over time, a broad set of policies characterized by a 'balance' metric has been - 12 put in place.
-This research also identifies a significant negative association between the balance of - policies in renewable energy and the diffusion of total renewable energy capacity but no significant - effect of the overall intensity (coded as the 46 weighted average of six indicators) on renewable capacity - 15 (Schmidt and Sewerin 2019), indicating that a neutral conception of balance across all possible policies - may not be desirable and that policy mix intensity by itself does not explain technology diffusion. - 17 A growing body of research aims to understand how different policies interact and how to characterise - policy mixes (del Río and Cerdá 2017; del Río 2010; Howlett and del Rio 2015; Rogge and Reichardt - 19 2016).
+Although previous sections summarised the research disentangling the role of individual policies in advancing or hindering innovation (as well as impacts on other objectives), other research has tried to characterise the impact of a policy mix on a particular outcome.
+Although the outcome studied was not innovation, but diffusion (technology effectiveness is in the set of criteria outlined in Chapter 13), it seems relevant to discuss overall findings.
+Research reviewing renewable energy policies in nine OECD countries concludes that, over time, a broad set of policies characterised by a 'balance' metric has been put in place.
+This research also identifies a significant negative association between the balance of policies in renewable energy and the diffusion of total renewable energy capacity, but no significant effect of the overall intensity (coded as the 46 weighted average of six indicators) on renewable capacity (Schmidt and Sewerin 2019).
+This indicates that a neutral conception of balance across all possible policies may not be desirable, and that policy mix intensity by itself does not explain technology diffusion.

+A growing body of research aims to understand how different policies interact and how to characterise policy mixes (del Río 2010; Howlett and del Rio 2015; Rogge and Reichardt 2016; del Río and Cerdá 2017).
 The empirical impact on the innovation outcomes is not yet discussed.
-A more detailed - 20 discussion of this literature is located in Chapter 13. - 21 An emerging stream of research in complex systems has suggested that relatively small changes in - 22 policy near a possible tipping point in climate impacts in areas including changing strategies related to - 23 investments in innovation, could trigger large positive societal feedbacks in the long term (Farmer et - 24 al. 2019; Otto et al. 2020a).
+A more detailed discussion of this literature is located in Chapter 13.

+An emerging stream of research in complex systems suggests that relatively small changes in policy near a possible tipping point in climate impacts in areas, including changing strategies related to investments in innovation, could trigger large positive societal feedbacks in the long term (Farmer et al. 2019; Otto et al. 2020).

-16.5 International technology transfer and cooperation for transformative change
+16.5 International Technology Transfer and Cooperation for Transformative Change

-- 28 This section covers international transfer and cooperation in relation to climate-related technologies, - 29 "the flows of know-how, experience and equipment for mitigating and adapting to climate change - amongst different stakeholders" (IPCC 2000) as well as innovation to support transformative change - 31 compared to the AR5 (IPCC 2014) and the SR1.5 (IPCC 2018a).
-This complements the discussion on - international cooperation on science and technology in Chapter 14. - 33 This section first outlines the needs for and opportunities of international transfer and cooperation on - 34 low-emission technologies.
-It then describes the main objectives and roles of these activities, and then - 35 reviews recent institutional approaches within and outside the UNFCCC to support international - 36 technology transfer and cooperation.
-Finally, it discusses emerging ideas on international transfer and - 37 cooperation on technology, and possible modifications to support the achievement of climate change - and sustainable development goals, building up to Section 16.6.
+This section covers international transfer and cooperation in relation to climate-related technologies, 'the flows of know-how, experience and equipment for mitigating and adapting to climate change amongst different stakeholders' (IPCC 2000) as well as innovation to support transformative change compared to AR5 (IPCC 2014) and the IPCC Special Report on Global Warming of 1.5°C (SR1.5) (IPCC 2018a).
+This complements the discussion on international cooperation on science and technology in Chapter 14.

+This section first outlines the needs and opportunities for international transfer and cooperation on low-emission technologies.
+It then describes the main objectives and roles of these activities, and then reviews recent institutional approaches within and outside the UN Framework Convention on Climate Change (UNFCCC) to support international technology transfer and cooperation.
+Finally, it discusses emerging ideas for international technology transfer and cooperation, and possible modifications to support the achievement of climate change and Sustainable Development Goals (SDGs), building up to Section 16.6.

-16.5.1 International cooperation on technology development and transfer: needs and opportunities
+16.5.1 International Cooperation on Technology Development and Transfer: Needs and Opportunities